 This year I've added a couple of new favorites!
 And I've left the standard favorites - cookbooks that make cooking accessible and a few that delve more deeply into cooking and food.

 Salt Fat Acid Heat by Samin Nosrat

-This book is the first on the list, because it’s my current favorite.
+This book is the first on the list because it’s still one of my current favorites.
 I love everything about this book!
 The first half of the book is divided into 4 sections that correspond to the 4 words of the title.
 You’ll learn how each element works and how to use them in your cooking.
 The illustrations are more intricate than those you find in most cookbooks.
-In “How to Use This Book,” Nosrat writes that the choice to use illustrations instead of photos is to prevent you from feeling like there’s only one way for a dish to look.
+In "How to Use This Book," Nosrat writes that the choice to use illustrations instead of photos is to prevent you from feeling like there's only one way for a dish to look.
 If you’re interested in food and the science of cooking and want to learn the essential elements, get this book!
 Most of the recipes are easy to follow with just a few ingredients.

 If you haven’t had a chance to watch the Netflix episodes, (you can watch the trailer here) make sure you put this at the top of your list.
 This 4 part series warms my heart.
 I know that might seem hard to believe, but it’s such a pleasure to watch.